Skip to main content

 Here are some some things to keep in mind before setting up payment plans:

-• Billing will stop once the total number of months you selected for the payment plan has been completed
+• Billing will stop once the total number of installments you selected for the payment plan has been completed

 • There are risks involved with setting up a payment plan (one-time credit cards, insufficient funds, customers not paying etc).